-- (1) A deficiency notice will be sent to the party whose check was dishonored and returned unpaid by the bank.
-The clerk will notify the party in the case that the check has been returned by the bank without payment. - (2) Trial courts may impose a reasonable charge for the returned check to recover processing and collection costs, not to exceed the actual costs incurred.59 - (3) The trial court may prescribe a different method of payment. - 2.
+- (2) Trial courts may impose a reasonable charge for the returned check to recover processing and collection costs, not to exceed the actual costs incurred.
+12 - (3) The trial court may prescribe a different method of payment. - 2.
 For credit card or debit card payments not accepted by the card issuer or charged back to the court: - a.
 The trial court will void any record of payment and/or receipt issued by the trial court.
-The payment obligation of the cardholder shall continue as if no attempt at payment has been made. - b.
+The payment obligation of the cardholder must continue as if no attempt at payment has been made. - b.
 The clerk may notify the party in a manner determined by the trial court that the card has not been accepted and that payment must be made by a date specified in the notice. - c.
-If a credit card or debit card payment is returned without payment, the court may impose a reasonable charge for the chargeback or return of a credit card or debit card payment, not to exceed the actual costs incurred.60
+If a credit card or debit card payment is returned without payment, the court may impose a reasonable charge for the chargeback or return of a credit card or debit card payment, not to exceed the actual costs incurred.13